-PickyKidPix is now in 8th grade but only less than half way through.
-She tells me that her curriculum covers Colonial America, Industrial Revolution in science, American Revolution, Civil War, French and Indian War, Constitution, and Racism.
+PickyKidPix is now in 8th grade but only less than halfway through.
+She tells me that her curriculum covers Colonial America, the Industrial Revolution in science, American Revolution, Civil War, French and Indian War, Constitution, and Racism.

 I’m creating multicultural picture book lists for middle school in hopes of helping teachers cover their curriculum.
 I hope that they will participate in Multicultural Children’s Book Day Classroom Reading Challenge.
 They can earn a FREE hardcover diversity book provided by reading four picture books during the month of January.
 Sign up here.

 What books should I add to this list?
 Thanks for your help!

 p.s.
 Here are all the books in this series:

 - Diversity Picture Books for 4th Grade

 The Boy Who Fell Off the Mayflower or John Howland’s Good Fortune by P. J. Lynch